 It accomplished that goal.
 The fast, frequent testing, data modeling, communications, and science the team had access to lead to no hospitalizations and deaths among students.

-The team also accomplished the university’s land grant mission to and educate the students, engage in research, engage the community.
+The team also accomplished the university’s land grant mission to educate the students, engage in research, and engage the community.

 A safe space was created, and the university thrived during the COVID-19 global pandemic.
 “Not only were we able to achieve that here, but we were able to model to the rest of the country and the world that can happen,” Martin Burke, Carle Illinois associate dean for research said.
 “That has been another key part of our success- that the University of Illinois and Carle Illinois College of Medicine are now rightly viewed as an example of how you can reopen and stay open safely during this very challenging time.”

 The innovations and learnings from UIUC and Carle Illinois College of Medicine faculty have inspired many others to aim to do the same in spring 2021.

 “We feel really proud that we can help show the world that it is possible to continue to do really important things like continue to be educating the leaders of tomorrow in a way that is safe,” Burke emphasized.